-Melbourne’s most popular laneway – and most commercial – is Hosier Lane, just down from Flinder’s Street Station.
+Melbourne’s most popular and commercial laneway is Hosier Lane, just down from Flinder’s Street Station.
 This laneway is bursting with street art from local artists, including a giant mural of a young Indigenous boy.

 Standing in stark contrast to the city’s laneways are the glamourous arcades.
 They substitute street art and cobblestones with boutique shops and tiled floors.

 The city features several glamourous arcades, including The Royal Arcade, the oldest arcade in Australia.
 While it’s very easy to visit them all (and we suggest you do) our pick of the bunch is The Block Arcade.

 Modelled after the Galleria Vittorio Emanuele in Milan – it’s a pretty blatant copy – The Block Arcade features a giant domed roof, mosaic floor, and carved stone finishings.

 Why is it called ‘The Block Arcade’?
 From the 1860s to the 1930s, men and women would walk around this city block, dressed in their finest clothes in an attempt to be admired by others.

 This past time of high society was referred to as ‘doing the block.’